 First, I took this chance to eat a whole lots of berries.
 Plenty of strawberries have been turning red in my grandma's garden.
 Went over there and had my strawberry breakfast.
 OK, I admit, on the way out of the gym, I bought myself a bar of stevia-sweetened 85% dark chocolate, and ate half of it (oh well).
 Well, I definitely nurtured my sweet tooth on this occasion.
 I don't think that Dave Asprey encourages eating so much dark chocolate on a Protein Fasting day.
 I finished the rest of the bar in the afternoon (oh well, oh well).
 I'm going to have to behave better next week on the protein fasting day.

 I felt kind of hyper during the day.
-I have no idea whether that was from all the coffee (had a bit more than usually) or the higher amount of carbs.
-Besides, I felt full, which I didn’t expect not eating protein.
+I have no idea whether that was from all the coffee (had a bit more than usual) or a higher amount of carbs.
+Besides, I felt full, which I didn't expect not eating protein.

 For dinner, I prepared a low-protein meal again.
-I mixed together an egg yolk (which does contain a proper amount of protein), 1/2 cup of unsweetened almond milk, some garlic powder, 1/2 tbsp psyllium husk, 1/4 tsp xanthan gum powder, and 1/2 ounce truffle sauce.
-Mixed it all together, using an electric hand mixer, and poured it over shirataki noodles, fried on 1/2 tbsp. of ghee.
-The shirataki or “miracle” noodles can be a perfect meal for no-protein day.
-The sauce was highly improvised, as I couldn’t use any cream because of the protein it contains.
-The result wasn’t bad, mainly because of the truffle sauce (yum, I love truffles!).
+I mixed together an egg yolk (which does contain a proper amount of protein), ½ cup of unsweetened almond milk, some garlic powder, ½ tablespoon psyllium husk, ¼ tsp xanthan gum powder, and ½ ounce truffle sauce.
+Mixed it all together, using an electric hand mixer, and poured it over shirataki noodles, fried on ½ tbsp. of ghee.
+The shirataki or "miracle" noodles can be a perfect meal for no-protein day.
+The sauce was highly improvised, as I couldn't use any cream because of the protein it contains.
+The result wasn't bad, mainly because of the truffle sauce (yum, I love truffles!).
 Together with noodles, I ate a bowl of lettuce, seasoned with olive oil and some vinegar.

 Looking back, most of the food I ate on this day was sweet.
-Have to think about this, for it might indicate that my sweet tooth grabs every chance it gets to satisfy itself.
+I have to think about this, for it might indicate that my sweet tooth grabs every chance it gets to satisfy itself.
 Kind of concerning. 😉

 Macronutrients for the day were: 138 g Fat (82%), 17 g Protein (5%), and blasphemous 92 g Total Carbs, of which 50 g were Net Carbs (13%).